openobserve/openobserve-docs/docs/howto/ingest_cloudwatch_logs.md

-# Ingest Amazon Cloudwatch logs in ZincObserve
+# Ingest Amazon Cloudwatch logs in OpenObserve

 ## Introduction

-ZincObserve can be utilized to analyze and search Cloudwatch logs which are used by most AWS services.
-If you wish to send your log data to ZincObserve, we recommend that you use Cloudwatch subscription filters together with Kinesis Firehose.
+OpenObserve can be utilized to analyze and search Cloudwatch logs which are used by most AWS services.
+If you wish to send your log data to OpenObserve, we recommend that you use Cloudwatch subscription filters together with Kinesis Firehose.
 Rest of this guide takes you through a step-by-step process on how to do it.

-> You can either use a self hosted ZincObserve or [Zinc Cloud](https://observe.zinc.dev) for following this guide.
-You can get started with [Zinc Cloud](https://observe.zinc.dev) for free at [https://observe.zinc.dev](https://observe.zinc.dev) that has a generous free tier.
+> You can either use a self hosted OpenObserve or [OpenObserve Cloud](https://observe.openobserve.ai) for following this guide.
+You can get started with [OpenObserve Cloud](https://observe.openobserve.ai) for free at [https://observe.openobserve.ai](https://observe.openobserve.ai) that has a generous free tier.

 Below are the steps that you can follow:

-1. Get Zinc Cloud / ZincObserve credentials
+1. Get OpenObserve Cloud / OpenObserve credentials
 1. Configure Kinesis Firehose
 1. Set up IAM policy and role for Cloudwatch to send logs to Kinesis Firehose
 1. Set up Cloudwatch subscription filter to send logs to Kinesis Firehose
-1. Monitor and Analyze Cloudwatch Logs in ZincObserve
+1. Monitor and Analyze Cloudwatch Logs in OpenObserve

-## Step 1: Get Zinc Cloud / ZincObserve credentials
+## Step 1: Get OpenObserve Cloud / OpenObserve credentials

 Navigate to `Ingestion > Kinesis Firehose`